Vitamin B12 deficiency: Treatment

 Hydroxocobalamin injection is a clear red liquid solution.

 Treatment should take into account the cause and severity of the condition.
 Treatment is done by vitamin B_{12} supplementation, either by mouth or by injection, initially in high daily doses, followed by less frequent lower doses, as the condition improves.
-If a reversible cause is found, that cause should be corrected if possible.
 If no reversible cause is found, or when found it cannot be eliminated, lifelong vitamin B_{12} administration is usually recommended.
 More serious vitamin B_{12} deficiency requires injections initially.
 A 2019 study suggested that oral B_{12} is inferior to B_{12} injections in severe cases, as "there is no proof in large prospective, double-blind studies that oral supplementation is as effective in reducing symptoms associated with vitamin B_{12} deficiency as parenteral treatment."

 There is risk that folic acid administered to those with untreated B_{12} deficiency may mask anemia without solving the issue at hand in which, if left untreated, can cause lasting serious side effects that affect the nervous system and brain.

 Measuring vitamin B_{12} values during or after treatment, in order to measure the effectiveness of treatment, is useless.

 Epidemiology

 Vitamin B_{12} deficiency is common and occurs worldwide.
-In the US and UK, around 6 percent of the general population have the deficiency; in those over the age of sixty, around 20 percent are deficient.
+In the US and UK, around 6 percent of the general population have the deficiency; among the elderly, around 20 percent are deficient.
 In under-developed countries, the rates are even higher: across Latin America 40 percent are deficient; in some parts of Africa, 70 percent; and in some parts of India, 70 to 80 percent.

 According to the World Health Organization (WHO), vitamin B_{12} deficiency may be considered a global public health problem affecting millions of individuals.
 However, the incidence and prevalence of vitamin B_{12} deficiency worldwide is unknown due to the limited population-based data available (see table below).

 Developed countries such as the United States, Germany and the United Kingdom have relatively constant mean vitamin B_{12} concentrations.
 The data from the National Health and Nutrition Examination Survey (NHANES) reported the prevalence of serum vitamin B_{12} concentrations in the United States population between 1999 and 2002.
 Serum vitamin B_{12} concentrations of < 148 pmol/L was present in < 1% of children and adolescents.
 In adults aged 20–39 years, concentrations were below this cut-off in ≤ 3% of individuals.
 In the elderly (70 years and older), ≈ 6% of persons had a vitamin B_{12} concentration below the cut-off.